j4w8n/supakit/README.md

 ## Further Reading and Options

 ### Create your own Supabase clients
 By default, Supakit creates a barebones Supabase client for you.
-However, if you need to use additional client options, then you can declare your own.
-You just need to pass it in as the first parameter to `supabaseAuthStateChange()`.
+However, if you need to use additional client options, then you can provide your own client.
+Be sure to pass it in as the first parameter to `supabaseAuthStateChange()`.

 We provide a Supabase server client as well; but you're welcome to use your own.